AI in Car Insurance Pricing: How Artificial Intelligence Affects Your Rates in 2026

 Regulation of AI in insurance is evolving rapidly but remains a patchwork of state-level rules with no comprehensive federal framework.
 Key developments include:

-• NAIC AI Model Bulletin: By late 2025, 23 states and Washington D.C. adopted this guidance, which encourages insurers to maintain AI governance programs, test for bias, and ensure human oversight of algorithmic decisions
+• NAIC AI Model Bulletin: Adopted by 23 states and Washington D.C., this guidance encourages insurers to maintain AI governance programs, test for bias, and ensure human oversight of algorithmic decisions

-• Florida: Allows state regulators to inspect insurer algorithms; restricts AI in claims processing
+• Florida: Allows state regulators to inspect insurer algorithms; restricts AI use in claims processing

-• 2025 state legislation: Arizona, Maryland, Nebraska, and Texas enacted laws reining in AI use in insurance, primarily targeting health insurance but establishing important precedent
+• Arizona, Maryland, Nebraska, Texas: Enacted laws in 2025 reining in AI use in insurance, establishing important cross-sector precedent

-• Federal tension: A late 2025 executive order directed review of state AI laws, creating uncertainty — but has not preempted state insurance regulations
+• Federal tension: A late 2025 executive order directed review of state AI laws, but has not preempted state insurance regulations

 Regulations Are Still Catching Up